 We believed that there were several areas of opportunity to investigate:

 Starting with $250,000 of seed-funding from Google, in 2017 we commenced a year of research and co-design.
 Our research showed us that for help-seekers the legal system is confusing and difficult to navigate – that people looking for free legal help regularly have a poor experience of finding and connecting with relevant services.
 We found that lawyers want to do more pro bono work, but that matching up unmet need with relevant expertise is time consuming and labour intensive.
 We also heard that our sector colleagues wanted to better understand Justice Connect’s different services and feel more confident making referrals to Justice Connect.

 Out of our research, we created a vision for Justice Connect’s future, and designed a suite of products that would help us to deliver on this vision.

 Our bold vision is that Justice Connect will be accessible for people needing help, for workers that want to find the right help for their clients, and for organisations that need help for themselves.
-We will have guided online entry points that make understanding our services and whether we can help clear and easy.
+Guided online entry points will make understanding our services and whether we can help clear and easy.
 Applying for the help of a lawyer will be quick and transparent.